syslog-ng/syslog-ng.github.io/doc/_admin-guide/190_The_syslog-ng_manual_pages/001_dqtool_manual.md

 ---
+# NOTE: In case of manpages these have multiple purpose
+#           - manid -> if presented, the page treated as a manpage, also represents the section number of the command in the manpage
+#           - manname -> will be rendered as the name of the command followed by manid as the section number in the manpage
+#           - title -> will be rendered as description / manual name. (the .TH macro’s 4th argument (the “manual name”).
+#           - description -> will be rendered as a top NAME section in the manpage
+#
 title: The dqtool tool manual page
 app: dqtool
+manid: 1
+manname: dqtool
 id: adm-man-dqtool
 description: >-
     dqtool --- Display the contents of a disk-buffer file created with